Can you lose weight with just strength training?

 Moderate, everyday weight training will tone your muscles and add a slight amount of mass without bulking you up.

-Can you lose weight just with strength training?
+So, can you lose weight just with strength training?
 Probably some, but certainly not enough to make a real difference in significant weight loss and subsequent maintenance.

 Strength training, combined with proper diet, is the best way to shed unwanted pounds and keep them off.

-Check out our exercise library now – it’s just what you need for your weight loss program!
+Go PRO today for workout plans, nutrition trackers, and more – it’s just what you need for your weight loss program!